diowa/icare/README.md

 Thanks
 ------

-Special thanks to [Mark James](http://www.famfamfam.com/) for [FAMFAMFAM flag icons](http://www.famfamfam.com/lab/icons/flags/) and to all developers of open source libraries used in this project.
+Special thanks to all developers of open source libraries used in this project.

 Donations